University Policy

 Non-Qualifying Conditions

-Voluntary Shared Leave (VSL) does not apply to medical conditions that do not meet the definition of a prolonged medical condition outlined in this policy.
+Voluntary Shared Leave (VSL) does not apply to medical conditions that do not meet the definition of a prolonged medical condition as outlined in this policy.

 VSL may not be used for intermittent, reduced-schedule, short-term, or sporadic absences, even if related to an ongoing or chronic medical condition.